ProvableHQ/leo/documentation/cli/upgrade.md

 ### `--skip-deploy-certificate`

 Skips deployment certificate generation, using placeholder certificate and verifying keys.
-Intended for testing; bumps the program edition by one and is not valid for production use.
+Intended for testing.
+Bumps the program edition by one and is not valid for production use.

 ### `--priority-fees <PRIORITY_FEES>`